yudhisteer/3D-Reconstruction-with-Uncalibrated-Stereo/README.md

 The implemented 3D reconstruction system will enable the drone to create accurate 3D models of the surroundings in real-time.
 This capability will facilitate obstacle detection and avoidance, optimize path planning, and enhance overall situational awareness during drone missions.

+Special thanks to Prof. Shree Nayar for his awesome explanations on Stereo Vision!

 ## Datasets

 1. KITTI Dataset